Home

 (1856-1922)

-Mary 'Hester' (McKnight) Strauch was born in Fayette County, PA in 1856, the daughter of Henry and Barbara (Minerd) McKnight.
+Mary "Hester" (McKnight) Strauch was born in Fayette County, PA in 1856, the daughter of Henry and Barbara (Minerd) McKnight.
 Her husband was a veteran of the Civil War.

-During the Civil War, John resided in Tyrone Twp., Fayette County.
+During the Civil War, John resided in Tyrone Township, Fayette County.
 He stood 5 ft., 6 in. tall, with light hair and blue eyes.
 He enlisted on Aug.
 22, 1862 in the 155th PA Infantry, Company E. When his regiment was stationed in the swamps of Petersburg, VA, John became ill with malaria-like symptoms.
 Writing many years later, he said:

 I think the Start of my disease origenated frome exposure to wheathe something that I had not been accustomed to when our Regiment first entered into active service which was ... at the time of Anteitam and South Mountain battels in 1862.
 We were out on march and in camp during duty and did not have either Blanket or Shelter tent for six weeks.
 Some months after that I began to have pains in my legs and Back which at times was so [severe] that [I] was excused from duty.
 In the sumer of 1864 while in front of Petersburgh, Va., I took a severe chill that lasted a bout 3 hours after which the Burning fever set in and lasted a botu the same time.
 The come one some times every day, some times not for 2 or 3 days, not thinking worth while to go to the Hospital I remained in the company tending sick call at the Reg Surgeon office when I thought that it was necessary and when I was not feeling bad I done my share of camp duty.